jquery-archive/plugins.jquery.com/docs/package.md

 ## <a name="field-licenses">licenses</a>

 Array of licenses under which the plugin is provided.
-Each license is a hash with a "type" property specifying the type of license and a url property linking to the actual text.
-If the license is one of the official open source licenses the official license name or its abbreviation may be explicated with the "type" property.
-If an abbreviation is provided (in parentheses), the abbreviation must be used.
+Each license is a hash with a url property linking to the actual text and an optional "type" property specifying the type of license.
+If the license is one of the [official open source licenses](http://www.opensource.org/licenses/alphabetical), the official license name or its abbreviation may be explicated with the "type" property.

     "licenses": [
        {